WebSocket Guide

 Fixes:

-• Check firewall rules allow port 8765
+• Check firewall rules allow the FastAPI port (default: 8000)

 No Events Received After Connection